fscheck/FsCheck/FsCheck Release Notes.md

+### 3.0.0-beta2 - To be released

+* Fixed bug that caused exceptions not to be propagated to output correctly.

+* Added a few missing methods in `Fluent.Arbitrary`.

 ### 3.0.0-beta1 - 5 September 2021

 * *Backwards incompatible*: Refactor and split of the `Gen` and `Arbitrary` APIs into `FsCheck.FSharp` and `FsCheck.Fluent`.
 This is a first step in splitting the entire API into a functional (for F# consumers) and fluent (for C# and VB.NET consumers) interface.
 This should be clearer for both kinds of consumers.